-- in connection primarily with the Strategic Reallocation Plan, we determined that the carrying amounts of certain properties identified for disposition would not likely be recovered from the cash flows from the operations and sales of such properties over the shorter holding periods.
-Accordingly, we recognized aggregate impairment losses for the amounts by which the carrying values of those properties exceeded their respective estimated fair values, plus any exit costs incurred, of \$15.2 million in 2013 (all classified as discontinued operations and including \$419,000 in exit costs) and \$19.0 million in 2012 (\$23.2 million classified as discontinued operations and including \$4.2 million in exit costs).
-Most of these losses were attributable to properties in Colorado Springs; - \$11.0 million (all classified as discontinued operations and including\$560,000 in exit costs) in 2013 on properties that were conveyed to lenders: - \$5.9 million in 2013 on two properties in the Greater Baltimore region that Management concluded no longer met our strategic investment criteria.
-After shortening our expected holding period for these properties during the period, we determined that the carrying amount of the properties would not likely be recovered from the cash flows from the operations and sales of the properties over the shortened period; - in September 2012, our Board of Trustees approved a plan by Management to shorten the holding period for all of our office properties and developable land in Greater Philadelphia because the properties no longer met our strategic investment criteria.
+- as described above, we recognized aggregate impairment losses in connection primarily with the Strategic Reallocation Plan of \$15.2 million in 2013 (all classified as discontinued operations and including \$419,000 in exit costs) and \$19.0 million in 2012 (\$23.2 million classified as discontinued operations and including \$4.2 million in exit costs).
+Most of these losses were attributable to properties in Colorado Springs; - \$11.0 million (all classified as discontinued operations and including\$560,000 in exit costs) in 2013 on properties that were conveyed to lenders: - as described above, \$5.9 million in 2013 on two properties in the Greater Baltimore region that Management concluded no longer met our strategic investment criteria; - in September 2012, our Board of Trustees approved a plan by Management to shorten the holding period for all of our office properties and developable land in Greater Philadelphia because the properties no longer met our strategic investment criteria.
 We determined that the carrying amounts of these properties would not likely be recovered from the cash flows from the operations and sales of such properties over the likely remaining holding period.
 Accordingly, in 2012, we recognized aggregate non-cash impairment losses of \$46.1 million for the amounts by which the carrying values of the properties exceeded their respective estimated fair values; and - in connection with construction costs incurred on a property held for future development, we recognized an impairment loss of \$1.9 million in 2012.